ddev/ddev/docs/content/users/basics/troubleshooting.md

 ## DNS Rebinding Prohibited

 Some DNS servers prevent the use of DNS records that resolve to `localhost` (127.0.0.1) because in uncontrolled environments this may be used as a form of attack called [DNS Rebinding](https://en.wikipedia.org/wiki/DNS_rebinding).
 Since \*.ddev.site resolves to 127.0.0.1, they may refuse to resolve, and your browser may be unable to look up a hostname, and give you messages like "<url> server IP address could not be found" or "We can’t connect to the server at <url>".

+You can tell if this is your problem by `ping dkkd.ddev.site`.
+If you get "No address associated with hostname" or something of that type, it means that your computer can't look up `*.ddev.site`.

 In this case, you can

-1. Reconfigure the DNS server to allow DNS Rebinding.
+1. Reconfigure your router to allow DNS Rebinding.
 Many Fritzbox routers have added default DNS Rebinding disallowal, and they can be reconfigured to allow it, see [issue](https://github.com/drud/ddev/issues/2409#issuecomment-686718237).
 If you have the local dnsmasq DNS server it may also be configured to disallow DNS rebinding, but it's a simple change to a configuration directive to allow it.
 2. Most computers can use most relaxed DNS resolution if they are not on corporate intranets that have non-internet DNS.
 So for example, the computer can be set to use 8.8.8.8 (Google) or 1.1.1.1 (Cloudflare) for DNS name resolution.
 3. If you have control of the router, you can usually change its DHCP settings to choose a DNS server to a public, relaxed DNS server as in #2.
 4. You can live with ddev trying to edit the /etc/hosts file, which it only has to do when a new name is added to a project.